What ‘The Apprentice’ can teach us about the workplace

 The Apprentice is infamous for its cut-throat, opinionated contestants.
 While it’s unlikely that everyone you work with will be cut from the same cloth, it’s important to remember that there will be times where your ideas and aims clash with those of a colleague.
 You’ll need to learn how to resolve those conflicts professionally and amicably to succeed.

 TIP: Establishing and maintaining good work relationships are the key to a positive workplace.
 It’s fair to say that we don’t get on with our colleagues every minute of the day, so the solution to a successful working environment is striking the balance between having fun and working productively.
+You can also take a positive spin from their assertiveness; if you are lacking in this yourself in the workplace then you can consider assertiveness training by Development Academy in London.
+Just try to avoid the outbursts the show has alongside this.

 The clock is ticking